 A DNF at the Tokyo 2020 Paralympic Games was a major disappointment of course, but he did win the delayed 2021 European Championships in Valencia as well as the 2022 event in Olsztyn, either side of his fourth World title in Abu Dhabi.

-And then came that special Commonwealths moment in Birmingham as the countdown to Paris 2024 really started.
+In 2022 came that special Commonwealths moment in Birmingham as the countdown to Paris 2024 really started, before Ellis finished the year in Abu Dhabi with his 5th world title alongside guide Luke Pollard.

 Dave Ellis family